joshdifabio/bouncing-balls/README.md

 Once you try to spawn a 101st ball, old balls will begin being removed from the simulation, FIFO.
 Note that ball colours will change when balls start getting removed from the simulation.
 I would have fixed this but it looks cool so I left it as is.

-### Balls passing through other balls

-Sometimes you might see a golf ball pass through another ball when at least one of the balls is travelling very fast.
-This is only likely to happen if you are on a low end device, and the frequency of the simulation is reduced to keep FPS high.
-(The sim frequency automatically changes based on CPU performance.)

 ### Balls sometimes bouncing forever

 Due to my very simplistic physics model, balls will sometimes bounce forever.
 I know why this happens but it's hard to fix.
 I spent some trying to resolve it but the physics was too complex, so I gave up.
 Disappointing.